 From Data Engineer

-to AI Engineer
+to AI Engineer in 90 Days

-You Build the Pipelines.
+You Move the Data.

-Your Foundation Is Stronger Than You Think.
+Your Foundation Is Closer to AI Than Almost Anyone's.

 The World-Class AI Engineer Cohort